laravel/valet/.github/ISSUE_TEMPLATE/1_Bug_report.md

 `composer self-update`
 `composer global update`
 `brew upgrade`
-... in fact it's good to run these commands at least once a month! -->
+... in fact it's good to run these commands at least once a month!

+Alternatively, try to reboot your machine first to see if it solves your current issue.-->

 - Valet Version: #.#.#
 - PHP Version: #.#.#